List of Primeval characters: Connor Temple

 Connor still lives in Abby's flat in Series 2, and the pair still have a close bond.
 In episode 2.1 Abby and Connor seem to spend a lot more time together than they did in the previous series.
 Connor is also irritated by the fact that the rest of the team do not trust him with firearms.
-In episode 2.1 he accidentally shoots Abby with a tranquilliser dart intended for a baby raptor and in episode 2.3 he shoots a costumed man playing the furry mascot of an adventure park, mistaking him for a Smilodon (though being such a poor shot, he fortunately does no real damage).
+In episode 2.1 he accidentally shoots Abby with a tranquilliser dart intended for a baby raptor and in episode 2.3 he shoots a costumed man playing the furry mascot of an adventure park, mistaking him for a Smilodon (though being such a poor shot, he does no real damage).
 Connor makes himself useful to the team by building, programming and operating the Anomaly Detection Device, based on Cutter's discovery that anomalies cause radio interference.
 Connor is also the first character to notice that the team is being followed by a mysterious man, who later turns out to have been working for Oliver Leek (Karl Theobald).